Krow10/pixelz/README.md

 ### Controls

 - `[SPACE]`: Pause/Unpause simulation.
 While paused, press any other key to advance to the next step.
+- `h/H`: Show/hide the in-game help.
-- `i/I`: Show the ratio of squares on the grid.
+- `i/I`: Show/hide the ratio of squares on the grid.
 Lower number corresponds to initial left-side winning and vice-versa (the color of the text will change according the currently winning color).
 - `s/S`: Cycle through pixel sprites to change pixelz appearance.
 Add you own to the `PIXEL_SPRITES` variable [here](pixelz/__main__.py#L9).
 - `q/Q`: Quit the program.